-Left: P.K. preparing for a recent baptism the in Kovalum congregation.
+Left: P.K. preparing for a recent baptism in the Kovalum congregation.

 P.R.
-Swamy, in Bangalore, Karnataka, India, a very sincere convert from Hinduism, one of the first five speakers for radio churches of Christ on Radio Sri Lanka.
-He continues with three weekly programs in Tamil language the that have had a tremendous impact on the growth of the Gospel throughout the state and the entire Tamil-speaking area.
+Swamy, in Bangalore, Karnataka, India, a very sincere convert from Hinduism, was one of the first five radio speakers for churches of Christ on Radio Sri Lanka.
+He continues with three weekly programs Tamil language that have had a tremendous impact on the growth of the Gospel throughout the state and the entire Tamil-speaking area.
 Pictured to the right are Joshua Gootam, Swamy, and Sunny David, speakers in three of the major languages.
 J.C.
-Choate spoke on the English programs.
-Left, a young Swamy reading his radio manuscript.
-Below, an older but still energetic Swamy with his wife, Sarojah.
+Choate spoke on

-The Gospel crossed the India east border into Burma, and church the began in Yangon.
-Pictured is one congregation, also sessions of the Bible School.
+The Gospel crossed the India east border into Burma, and the church began in Yangon.
+Pictured is one congregation, sesalso sions of the Bible School.